Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 91: Failure to launch: What we can learn from struggling young adults about how to help our teens.

-Send us a text We all love our kids and hope for the best, but we also worry about how well they'll navigate life once they're old enough to leave home.
-It's a fine balance between supporting them enough for them to feel love...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+We all love our kids and hope for the best, but we also worry about how well they'll navigate life once they're old enough to leave home.
+It's a fine balance between supporting them enough for them to feel loved, and letting them fail so that they learn the skills they need.
+With the reported increase in kids who 'fail to launch' I thought it might be really helpful to talk with so…

 Listen to the Episode